jeremyrsmith/patchless/README.md

 Configurable derivation is the same, but import `patchless.circe.extras._` instead; your implicit `Configuration` will be used to derive the decoders for `Patch` types.

-Encoders work the same way, but be aware that the JSON output depends on the printer used – particularlly, you'll typically want to `dropNullKeys` if you're outputting `Patch` values to JSON.
+Encoders work the same way, but be aware that the JSON output depends on the printer used – in particular, you'll typically want to `dropNullKeys` if you're outputting `Patch` values to JSON.

 ## License